Prunus subhirtella 'Pendula'

-The Prunus subhirtella 'Pendula' also called Weeping Higan Cherry grows 20 to 30 feet tall and spreads 15 to 25 feet in a weeping habit.
-Leaves stay glossy green throughout the summer and into the fall when they turn a vivid yellow before leaving the tree bare in winter.
+Prunus subhirtella 'Pendula' also called the Weeping Higan Cherry grows 20 to 30 feet tall and spreads 15 to 25 feet in a weeping habit.
+The leaves stay glossy green throughout the summer and into the fall when they turn a vivid yellow before leaving the tree bare in winter.
 The Weeping Higan Cherry blooms in the spring, having light pink (almost white) flowers that cover the branches before the leaves emerge.
 They are not native to North America but grow in USDA hardiness zones 5 through 8.

 Description

 The Weeping Higan Cherry grows to a height 20 to 30 ft with a spread of 15 to 25 ft.
 It grows with an irregular outline or silhouette dense crown with a weeping crown shape.
 It has a fast growth rate.

 Flower and fruit

 They flower in the spring with a very showy display.
 The 1 in diameter flowers are light pink (almost white).
 The fruit is oval in shape, less than 1/2 in and black in color.
 The fruit attracts squirrels, deer and other mammals.
 The fruit is inconspicuous on the tree and causes no significant litter problem.